5 Magical Reasons Why Disneyland is for Adults!

 Adults love to dress up in Disney cosplay just as much as children.
 However, Disney theme parks have a very clear rule: adults are not allowed to dress up in full costumes or masks to represent Disney characters.

-This rule is primarily for safety reasons so children do not mistake a Disney employee dressed in character for someone else.
+This rule is primarily for safety reasons, so children do not mistake a Disney employee dressed in character for someone else.
 So how do adults dress up in Disneyland?
 By Disneybounding.

 Disneybounding means adults dress up in everyday outfits with a stylish and creative touch to represent a particular character.
 It is the most ingenious idea to engage adults.
 Hence why Disneyland is for adults more and more every day.